Papirapi/proxy-nca/README.md

 python3 foods_dataset.py

-PS: This repo has been edited from orignal proxy-nca (dichotomies) and training has been done on Google Colab:
+PS:This repo has been edited from orignal proxy-nca (dichotomies) and training has been done on Google Colab:
 Paths has been edited for colab use, if you want to replicated the training on another environment please consider chanigng the paths.